macdonaldojong/PBL10_LOAD-BALANCER-SOLUTION-NGINX-SSL-TLS/Load-Balancer-Solution-SSL-TLS.md

 ```
 ![Project 10a](https://user-images.githubusercontent.com/41236641/130810763-f72d0102-2ba4-4da0-9ac4-28d118436f97.JPG)

-#### Register a new domain name and configure secured connection using SSL/TLS certificates
+#### Part II: Register a new domain name and configure secured connection using SSL/TLS certificates

 To obtain a valid SSL certificate, a domain name needs to be registered.
 The following steps were taken:
 ![Project 10](https://user-images.githubusercontent.com/41236641/130810465-8d0e7de7-4f85-4532-9710-0ea8edc8a98a.JPG)